Shuli Rand

-Shalom "Shuli" Rand (also spelled Shuly; שולי רנד; born 8 February 1962) is an Israeli film actor, writer, and singer.
+Shalom "Shuli" Rand (also spelled Shuly; שולי רנד; born 6 February 1962) is an Israeli film actor, writer, and singer.
 He is a Breslover Hasid and is best known in the English-speaking world for his role as the protagonist in Ushpizin (2004), for which he wrote the screenplay.

 Biography

 Shalom Rand was born to a Religious Zionist family in Bnei Brak.
 His father, Professor Yaakov Rand, a winner of the Israel Prize for his contribution to special education, is a chazzan.
 He attended the Or Etzion yeshiva until age 18.
 After compulsory army service, Rand attended the Nissan Nativ Acting Studio in Tel Aviv and became an actor, abandoning Orthodox practice.

 In 1996, he returned to observant Judaism.
 He later joined the Breslov Hasidic movement and moved to Jerusalem.
 He is a student of Rabbi Shalom Arush.
 Rand withdrew from acting to realize his religious aspirations, but after a six-year hiatus he returned to the theater, performing in one-man plays.

-Rand and his first wife had together seven children.
+Rand and his first wife had seven children together.
 In 2004 he and his wife founded the Jewish Theatre of Jerusalem.

 Rand wanted to divorce his first wife in 2016, but she refused to receive the get.
 After a year, Rand was granted a permission from 100 rabbis to remarry.
 He then married TV presenter Tzufit Grant.